bytebase/bytebase.com/content/docs/tutorials/data-rollback.md

    ![bb-project-setting-bk](/content/docs/tutorials/data-rollback/bb-project-setting-bk.webp)

-1. You can request a trial license key from [here](https://bytebase.com/pricing).
+1. You can [contact us](/contact-us) to request a trial license key.

 1. After you get a license, click the **Setting icon** on the top right, and then click **Workspace > Subscription** to upload the license.